raoulx24/work.trivy/CONTRIBUTING.md

-# Contributing to TrivyOperator.Dashboard
+# Contributing to Trivy Operator Dashboard

-Thank you for your interest in contributing to TrivyOperator.Dashboard!
+Thank you for your interest in contributing to Trivy Operator Dashboard!
 We're excited to collaborate with you and see how together we can improve and evolve this application.

 ## Getting Started